 Our Constitutional mandate remains Basic Service Delivery and we strive to operate within the legislative framework of Local Government.
-Although compliance has become an expensive exercise, it remains a priority for the Prince Albert Municipality and we are proud to once again have obtained an unqualified audit.
-Our endeavours in obtaining a clean audit will continue, but the emphasis will always remain on accountable service delivery first.
+Although compliance has become an expensive exercise, it remains a priority for the Prince Albert Municipality and we are proud to once again have obtained an unqualified audit with no findings.
+Our endeavours in obtaining an unqualified audit with no findings will continue, but the emphasis will always remain on accountable service delivery first.